ibm-cloud-docs/hs-crypto/view-keys.md

       <caption style="caption-side:bottom;">Table 1.
 Describes the <strong>Keys</strong> table</caption>
     </table>

     Not all key characteristics are displayed by default.
-To customize how the **Key management service keys** table is to be presented, click the **Settings** icon and check the columns to be displayed.
+To customize how the **Keys** table is to be presented, click the **Settings** icon and check the columns to be displayed.
     {: tip}

     Not seeing the full list of keys that are stored in your service instance?